Hamilton–Reynolds affair: Scandal

 In November 1792, after James Reynolds was jailed for participation in a scheme involving unpaid back wages intended for Revolutionary War veterans, he used his own knowledge about Hamilton's sex affair to bargain his way out of his own troubles.

 Reynolds knew that Hamilton would have to choose between revealing his affair with Maria or falsely admitting complicity to the charges.

 James Monroe, Abraham Venable, and Frederick Muhlenberg were the first men to hear of this possible corruption within the nation's new government, and on December 15, 1792, they decided to confront Hamilton personally with the information that they had received, supported by the notes of Hamilton's payments to Reynolds that Maria had given them to corroborate her husband's accusations.

 Denying any financial impropriety, Hamilton revealed the true nature of his relationship with the Reynoldses in all of its unsavory details.
 He turned over the letters from both of them.

 Apparently convinced that Hamilton was not guilty of the charge of public misconduct, Monroe, Venable, and Muhlenberg agreed not to make public the information and documents on the Reynolds Affair.
 Monroe and his colleagues assured Hamilton that the matter was settled.
 However, Monroe sent the letters to his close personal friend, Thomas Jefferson.
 Jefferson and Hamilton were self-described nemeses, and five years after receiving the letters, Jefferson used the knowledge to start rumors about Hamilton's private life.

 Also in 1797, when Hamilton no longer held the post of Secretary of the Treasury, the details of his relationship with Maria and James Reynolds came to light in a series of pamphlets authored by the journalist James Thomson Callender.
 Included were copies of the documents that Hamilton had furnished to the Monroe commission in December 1792.

-Hamilton confronted Monroe over the leakage of the supposedly-confidential documents.
+Hamilton confronted Monroe over the leakage of the supposedly confidential documents.
 Monroe denied any responsibility.
 Hamilton came very close to calling Monroe a liar, and Monroe retorted that Hamilton was a scoundrel and challenged him to a duel.
-The duel was averted by the intercession of none other than Aaron Burr, who years later would ironically challenge and kill Hamilton in a duel.
+The duel was averted by the intercession of Aaron Burr.
 After writing a first draft in July 1797, on August 25, Hamilton responded to Callender's revelations by printing his own 95-page pamphlet, Observations on Certain Documents, later known as the "Reynolds Pamphlet," in which he denied all charges of corruption.
 However, he openly admitted his relationship with Maria Reynolds and apologized for it.

 While his candor was admired, the affair severely damaged his reputation.
-While Hamilton's admitted affair served to confirm rival Jefferson's conviction that he was untrustworthy, it did nothing to change Washington's opinion of him, who still held him in "very high esteem" and still viewed him as the dominant force in establishing the federal law and government.
+While Hamilton's admitted affair served to confirm Jefferson's conviction that he was untrustworthy, it did nothing to change Washington's opinion of him, who still held him in "very high esteem" and still viewed him as the dominant force in establishing the federal law and government.

-In popular culture

-This early sex scandal in American history has received multiple fictional portrayals.